 ABOUT ELIZABETH SUDLER

 I am a person in long-term recovery with considerable depth of knowledge and experience in 12-Step programs, other recovery pathways, and emotional recovery issues.
-A path of lifelong learning forms the basis of my current coaching and transpersonal hypnosis practice.
+A path of lifelong multi-disciplinary learning forms the basis of my current coaching and transpersonal therapy practice.

 I have held strategic roles in health and wellness divisions at both Goldman Sachs and Merrill Lynch.
 As a senior leader at Magellan Behavioral Health and HealthNet, I had profit and loss responsibility for large clinical and call centers, one of which won a company-wide Distinguished Service Center of the Year for outstanding quality indicators.

 I launched the first fee for service coaching program for US employees at Goldman Sachs’ corporate headquarters.
 I also helped design, deliver and incorporate resiliency and mindfulness training into all levels of Goldman Sachs Americas leadership and development programs.
-Over a period of 20 years, I provided hundreds of hours of coaching and consultation services to managers and leaders across multiple industries.
+Over a period of 30 years, I provided thousands of hours of clinical, coaching, and consultation services to managers and leaders across multiple industries.
 I’ve conducted hundreds of seminars in a wide variety of industries on topics related to change management, strategic self-care practices in the workplace, and mental health/substance use awareness.
 Most recently I re-implemented and directed a large recovery coaching program in western Massachusetts.